bitrise-io/bitrise-webhooks/PULL_REQUEST_TEMPLATE.md

   feel free to add yourself as a contributor if you implement support for a new service ;)
 - [ ] Before creating the Pull Request you should also run `bitrise run test` with the [Bitrise CLI](https://www.bitrise.io/cli), to perform all the automatic checks (which will run on your Pull Request when you open it).

+### Summary of Pull Request

+This Pull Request solves issue X ...